 Under these circumstances, you are going to need to position yourself to be found.
 You can do this in a variety of ways.
 Offline, you can speak at the events, write for industry press and so on.
 Headhunters for executive positions regularly ask industry sources for advice and recommendations, and if you have a reputation around your sector – hopefully, a good one – you are more likely to receive these recommendations.
 This obviously takes time and opportunity, however, and a more efficient approach might be to focus on your online visibility.

 Being found on Linkedin

 Many years ago, my mum used to say to me “Dress for the job you want, not the job you’ve got.”
 I was in the boy scouts at the time, so I’m not sure it was the best advice, but there you go.
 However, more generally, the advice is true and can certainly be extended to your Linkedin profile.
 As of right now, I suspect your Linkedin profile talks about your current job and your history.
 This might not help you if you are ready to make a transition – your 20 years in retail is not necessarily going to make you stand out as someone ready to make a move into the tech space, for example.

 This is where Linkedin profile optimization comes in.
 Simplistically, Linkedin profile optimization involves the following steps:

 - Work out the position you wish to be considered for

 - Work out the skills required for that role

-- Work out what terms a headhunter might search for
+- Work out what terms an executive headhunter might search for

 - Build your profile around those terms